First Aid for a Heart Attack: What Should You Do?

 People often think of heart attacks as happening during a time of extreme stress or a strenuous activity, such as shoveling snow.
 If you have heart disease, these things can increase your risk of a heart attack, but a heart attack can occur anywhere at any time.
 In fact, heart attacks commonly occur during such everyday activities as shopping, relaxing on the couch, or even after waking up from a restful night's sleep.

-What should you do if you or someone else has a heart attack at the grocery store, on the golf course, or at home?
-First, don’t panic and remember that following a few easy steps, below, can greatly lower the chances of serious heart damage and death.
+What should you do in case of a heart attack?
+First, don’t panic.
+By following basic heart attack first aid, you can greatly lower the chances of serious heart damage and death.

 A heart attack (myocardial infarction) occurs when the heart can’t get enough oxygen.
 A lack of oxygen causes the heart muscle to die.
 The most common symptom is chest pain.
 But this is only half the story.
 Sometimes people can have other symptoms with—or without—chest pain including: